-Danny does not ride a bike in the book as he does in Kubrick's film.
+Danny does not ride a tricycle in the book as he does in Kubrick's film.
 It may be that one of the functions the Big Wheel fulfills is bringing into Kubrick's film the collision with the bird-bike that haunts Jack and symbolizes all his guilts that he tries to suppress and rationalize.
 This may be a way that the bird-bike ties in with Hitchcock's birds who seem to be an expression of Melanie's tormented subconscious, all her hurt and pain.
 In the novel, rather than birds, King has wasps symbolize old guilts, stings of fortune, and the pains of Jack's own childhood.
 A story is told that sometimes a car accident might be caused by a driver losing control due a wasp, and no one would know this was the reason for a driver's death.
 We can tie this back to the accident in which the car hit the mysterious bike.
 The wasps function much like the birds, threatening physical attack, and are an often used metaphor for Jack's emotional turmoil.
 Kubrick chose not to use the wasps.
 Instead we have the eerie bird-like presence at the film's opening, a few other bird objects at the hotel, and the Adler (Eagle) typewriter on which is produced his "great work", pages upon pages of a single phrase as expression of his torment, his madness, his embitterment, his rage.
 Danny, on his bird-bike, also functions as a kind of Hatfield, of whom Jack is jealous for his usurpation of Wendy in respect of her mothering care.
 This may be why there are the bird prints observed as Danny makes his trip around the Colorado Lounge--the tricycle is being associated with the birds.

 The birds pursue Jack in harsh judgment.
 We are never explicitly shown the bird in the opening shots of The Shining but we sense its presence.
 I think it's possible that by intentional pareidolia we may see birds in Room 237 in the opposing cascades of light from a lamp in a corner.